 Practice talking points, practice Q&A

-Ahead of the press conference it’s important to go over your talking points and make any revisions if needed.
-It’s best practice to go over your talking points, no need to memorize, but make yourself comfortable with the messaging.
-Read your talking points out loud, practice your tone and diction; it’ll increase your level of confidence at the conference.
+Ahead of the press conference, it’s important to go over your talking points and make any revisions if needed.
+It’s best practice to go over your talking points; no need to memorize, but make yourself comfortable with the messaging.
+Read your talking points out loud, and practice your tone and diction; it’ll increase your level of confidence at the conference.

 For this next part, enlist a co-worker to assist you in briefly going over a Q&A. Put yourself in the place of the press, and think to yourself, if you were them, what would they be asking?
 Write those questions down and formulate responses to those potential questions.
-You can also use these questions and answers for your press kit following the conference.
+Following the conference, you can also use these questions and answers for your press kit.

 Follow up after press conference

 Making yourself available to the press and providing additional information to them will strengthen your relationship with them.
-When you strengthen a relationship with the press, this increases the chances they will attend future press conferences and convey your messaging in the truest form.
+Strengthening a relationship with the press increases the chances they will attend future press conferences and convey your messaging in the truest form.